luciusmagn/lambdas-and-logos/book.typ

 }
 ```

 Within class definitions, similar principles apply.
-In object-oriented languages, it's common to place fields and properties at the top of the class, followed
+In object-oriented languages, it's common to place fields and properties
-by methods.
-Constructors and destructors often either come first (showing initialization) or last (showing the full lifecycle):
+at the top of the class, followed by methods.
+Constructors and destructors often either come first (showing initialization)
+or last (showing the full lifecycle):#footnote[
+    Whichever way you prefer, just be consistent
+]

 ```cpp
 class Customer {